juliovedovatto/vuejs-candidates-test/README.md

 #### Expected outcome

 The "TV Shows" tab content should display properly with all the items shown at initial load with the correct height of the elements in each row.

+## Completing the interview test

+Once the alloted time is up, create a branch titled `interview_test_first_name_last_name_initial` for all your work, **finished or not**, and send your GitHub's branch link to us for review.

+An example for a branch title would be `interview_test_john_d`.

+We will be in touch shortly after.

+Best of luck!